Bankrupting DoS Attackers: Introduction

 \begin{theorem} \Linear has total cost Moreover, the server sends $O(g)$ messages to clients, and clients send a total of $O(g)$ messages to the server.
-Also, each good job is serviced after an exchange of at most $3$ messages. \end{theorem}
+Also, each good job is serviced after at most $3$ messages are exchanged. \end{theorem}

 To build intuition for this result, consider the case where $\gamma = O(1)$.
 Then, the theorem states that the cost to \Linear is $O(\sqrt{\AdvTotal(g+1)} + (g+1))$.
 Importantly, the cost to the algorithm grows asymptotically slower than $B$ whenever $g = o(B)$.
-We note that the additive $O(g+1)$ term results from provisioning costs due to good jobs, which must hold for any algorithm.
+We note that the additive $O(g+1)$ term results from service costs due to good jobs, which must hold for any algorithm.
+Our result is actually better than stated in Theorem~\ref{t:Linear}, when $\gamma$ grows large; in that case the total cost is always bounded by $g^2 + B$, as will become clear in Section~\ref{s:algorithms}.

 Finally, the number of messages sent from server to clients and from clients to server, and also the maximum number of messages exchanged to obtain service are all asymptotically optimal.
 To see this note that at least one message must be sent for each good job serviced.